flowerforce/flower/packages/flower-react/README.md

 ### Simple Example

 The **Flower** component defines an application flow with a specific name, which serves as a unique identifier for the flow.
-It is the main component for defining the application flow, accepting a required "name" property and an initialData field for prepopulating values.
+It is the main component to define the application flow, accepting a required "name" property and an initialData field to prepopulate values.

 The **FlowerNode** component represents a UI state or a step within the application flow.
 Transitions between nodes can be specified using the **to** object.